 Where the Authority grants an operating lease over a property or an item of plant or equipment, the asset is retained in the Balance Sheet.
-Rental income is credited to the Other Operating Expenditure line in the Comprehensive Income and Expenditure Statement and is credited in accordance with the lease terms.
+Rental income is credited to the Other Operating Expenditure line in the Comprehensive Income and Expenditure Statement.
+Where material, the rental income is credited on a straight line basis over the life of the lease, even if this does not match the pattern of payments.

-p) Overheads and Support Services
+q) Overheads and Support Services